-This waterfront is very popular for small groups wanting to relax and spend time in the water.
-It is marked with a designated swim rope, at a depth of about 3 feet.
-Often a popular spot for Cabin Activity during LLYC, this waterfront does not disappoint.
+This waterfront is very popular for small groups wanting to relax and spend time in the water without having to swim or tread.
+It is marked with a designated swim rope and maintains a depth of 3-4 feet throughout its 15x30-foot space.
+This area is designated for weak and non-swimmers during the summer season.